nhannguyen0712/LED-Dice-Game-Schematic-and-PCB-Layout/README.md

 1. **Hardware**:
    - Connect **6 LEDs** to output pins of **ATmega328**.
    - Wire a **push button** to a digital input pin with appropriate debounce handling.
-   - Upload the code using **AVR ISP** or Arduino-compatible programmer.
+   - Upload the code using **Microchip Studio** or Arduino-compatible programmer.
 2. **Software**:
    - Compile and flash the code to the microcontroller.
    - Press the button to roll the dice and observe the LED output.